-1. A graduate of this program will be able to demonstrate effective command of fundamental chemical concepts and application of those concepts to solve chemical problems.
+1. A graduate of this program will be able to demonstrate

 - 2. A graduate of this program will understand the theory and operation of chemical/biochemical instrumentation/ techniques used in modern clinical and research labs.
 In addition, graduates will have a practical level of ability in the evaluation and interpretation of data obtained from these instruments. - 3.
 A graduate of this program will be able to effectively communicate in a scientifically appropriate style.